-Now, many times we have leftovers once the kids get their snack kits packed.
+Many times we have leftovers once the kids get their snack kits packed.
 There are three very easy options for the leftover treats.

-- Put the extras into the pantry for later.
+- Store in the pantry for later.

 - Let the kids have an easy movie party or outdoor water party with friends before the road trip.

 As I mentioned earlier, snackle boxes aren’t just for a car road trip.
 There are so many fun ways that you can use these snack boxes for kids and adults!
 Here are some popular ideas to get you started:

 - Fishing trips

 - Airplane travel – just ensure the snacks you pack meet TSA regulations

 - School extracurricular activities where your kids need to pack a snack